HaoyueXU99/USC-DSCI-553-Fall23/README.md

 ## Assignments

+> Some important hints may be contained in README files, don't miss that!

 This section provides an overview of the six homework assignments and the final project, all implemented using PySpark.
 Each assignment was designed to reinforce the concepts covered in the lectures and readings.

 - [Assignment 1: Data Exploration with Spark (7/7)](Assignments/Assignment1/README.md) - Introduction to basic Spark operations and data handling.